UMainedynamics/SeidarT_Legacy/docs/_sources/examples.rst.txt

 .. figure:: ../EXAMPLES/shapes.png
     :align:   center

-    The model domain for the shapes example.
+    The model PNG domain for the "shapes" example.

 After running the install script without errors then adding the program file parent directy to the path, open a terminal and change